TIGERS & BIRDS OF NORTHERN INDIA BIRDING TOUR: DETAILED ITINERARY

 Other species we should encounter include Chestnut-bellied Sandgrouse, Alexandrine Parakeet, Savanna Nightjar, Eurasian Wryneck, Greater Short-toed Lark, Ashy-crowned Sparrow-Lark, Eurasian and Dusky Crag Martins, White-bellied Drongo, Isabelline Wheatear, Tickell’s Blue Flycatcher, White-browed Fantail and Southern Grey Shrike.

-Shallow lakes are thronged with waterbirds at this season and we may well find Dalmatian Pelican, Greater Flamingo, Greater Painted-Snipe, Pied Avocet, Steppe Gull (split from Caspian), and Gull-billed and Whiskered Terns.
+Shallow lakes are thronged with waterbirds at this season and we may well find Dalmatian Pelican, Greater Flamingo, Greater Painted-Snipe, Pied Avocet, Lesser Black-backed Gull, and Gull-billed and Whiskered Terns.

-Northern India: Day 19 After a final morning at Sawai Madhopur/Ranthambhore we will return by train to Delhi, where our Birds & Tigers of Northern India birding tour ends this evening.
+Northern India: Day 17 After a final morning in the Ranthambhore area we will return by train to Delhi, where our Tigers & Birds of Northern India birding tour ends this evening.